-An RF sampler provides a low power image of the RF signal propagating in a coaxial line.
-It is a 3 ports device inserted between a power source (transmitter or amplifier) and the terminating load while its sample output (third port) is connected to a measuring equipment ( powermeter, spectrum analyzer, oscilloscope, etc...).
+A RF sampler provides a low-power image of the RF signal propagating in a coaxial line.
+It is a 3 port device inserted between a power source (transmitter or amplifier) and the terminating load while its sample output (third port) is connected to a measuring equipment ( power meter, spectrum analyzer, oscilloscope, etc.).

 Some characteristics of a typical sampler are summarized below :